tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.25.0 =
+* Fixed a bug with shortcodes not rendering correctly on pages.

 = 1.24.1 =
-* Fixed a fatal PHP error when evaluating a function inside 'empty()'
+* Fixed a fatal PHP error when evaluating a function inside 'empty()'.

 = 1.24.0 =
 * Added a filter to the 'get_the_rcno_book_cover()' to force a specific book cover size.